 The Surehand Spotlight shares some of the many thousands of stories in the skilled industrial trades, shining a bright light on the hard-working tradesmen and women who build, operate, maintain, and ensure the safety of the world we live in.
-This month, we shine the spotlight on Kiera Jones, a Level II NDT Inspector from Louisiana.
-We recently spoke with Kiera about getting into NDT, what it takes to be a good inspector, and bridging the gap between the younger and older generations in the industry.
+This month we shine the spotlight on Caity Brown, owner of MadSkills, a specialty welding and inspection training company.
+We spoke to Caity about the future of welding, her perspective as a woman in the trades, and advice on getting started.

 If you’re mechanically-skilled and looking for a new career, you might consider becoming a machinist.
 Don’t worry if you’re not sure where to go or which program to pursue.
 We’ve put together a list of the top machinist schools and certifications for you to consider.

 If you’re someone who enjoys working with tools and considers themselves manually-inclined, then you might even be interested in becoming a welder.
 But before you start investing time and energy into becoming a welder, it’s important to fully understand what you’re getting yourself into.
 That’s why we’ve put together a day in the life of an average welder.